ai-graph/CSW224-group/README.md

-# CSW224-group
+# CSW224-Group
-A group to learn the course of CS224W
+Welcome to the group page.
+This is a group to learn the course of CS224W together